Speaud/sampleCode/README.md

-# Bash scraps
+# devops scraps

-This is a dump repo for my bash scripting bits.
+This is a dump repo for all dev ops related "stuff"

 [Advanced Bash-Scripting Guide](https://www.tldp.org/LDP/abs/html/index.html)